AzmiHaider92/PainterByNumbers/README.md

 # Test Results

-**Reminder: the test set are painting whose artists are not in the training.** the test set is a proof that the model **extrapolates** new painting styles!
+**Reminder: the test set consists of paintings whose artists are not in the training.** the test set is a proof that the model **extrapolates** new painting styles!

 **Test accuracy - 0.7904487813652307**